Nanny Taxes in New Jersey

 Household employees in New Jersey also pay 0.09 percent of taxable wages for family leave insurance (FLI).
 These rates apply to the first $161,400 in wages.

-New employers pay 0.50 percent on the first $42,300 of wages for each employee toward temporary disability insurance (TDI).
-New employers do not pay into FLI.
+New employers pay 0.50 percent of the first $42,300 of wages for each employee toward temporary disability insurance (TDI).
+They do not pay into FLI.

 Earned Sick Leave

 The New Jersey Paid Sick Leave law applies to all employers – including families that hire household help.
-Household employees can accrue up to 40 hours of paid sick leave at a rate of one hour for every 30 hours worked.
-While unused sick time must carry over to the next year, it can be capped at 40 hours.
+Household employees can accrue up to 40 hours of paid sick leave at one hour for every 30 hours worked.
+While unused sick time must carry over to the following year, it can be capped at 40 hours.
 An employer can also offer to pay an employee for their unused sick time at the end of the year.
 However, unused sick time earned but not used doesn’t need to be paid upon separation from employment.
 Employees start accruing paid leave 120 days after being hired.
-All full-time, part-time, and temporary employees are covered by the law.
+The law covers all full-time, part-time, and temporary employees.

 Paid sick leave can be used for: